Home » Posts » The Best Venison Tenderloin Recipe

 Here are a few of my favorite finishing touches you can put on your tenderloin if you so desire.
 I use these on a number of other recipes with much success.

-• Tangy dijon: This is found in my moose chops recipe and is made with broth, Worcestershire sauce and a touch of flour to thicken it.
+• Tangy dijon: This is found in my moose chops recipe and is made with broth, Worcestershire sauce, and a touch of flour to thicken it.

 • Vinegar-based marinade: I love this marinade on tougher cuts, like my bottom round steak, because it really helps tenderize the meat. (which we don’t need for this recipe).
 However, it is delicious and an excellent option if you want to go that route.